Chillicothe, Ohio

-Chillicothe (/ˌtʃɪlɪˈkɒθi/ CHIL-ih-KOTH-ee) is a city in and the county seat of Ross County, Ohio, United States.
+Chillicothe (/ˌtʃɪlɪˈkɒθi/ CHIL-ih-KOTH-ee) is a city in Ross County, Ohio, United States, and its county seat.
+The population was 22,059 at the 2020 census.
 Located along the Scioto River 45 miles (72 km) south of Columbus, Chillicothe was the first and third capital of Ohio.
-It is the only city in Ross County and is the center of the Chillicothe micropolitan area.
-The population was 22,059 at the 2020 census.
+It is the only city in Ross County and the center of the Chillicothe micropolitan area, which is a part of the Columbus, Ohio Combined Statistical Area.
 Chillicothe is a designated Tree City USA by the National Arbor Day Foundation.

 History

 The region around Chillicothe was the center of the ancient Hopewell tradition, which flourished from 200 BC until 500 AD.
 This Amerindian culture had trade routes extending to the Rocky Mountains.
 They built earthen mounds for ceremonial and burial purposes throughout the Scioto and Ohio River valleys.

 Later Native Americans who inhabited the area through the time of European contact included Shawnees.
 Present-day Chillicothe is the most recent of seven locations in Ohio that bore the name, because it was applied to the main town wherever the Chalakatha settled.
 Other population centers named Chillicothe in Ohio at one time include: one located at present-day Piqua, in Miami County; one located south of present-day Circleville, Pickaway County, on the Scioto River; a third about 3 mi north of Xenia in Greene County, Ohio; a fourth at present-day Frankfort, Ross County, on Paint Creek; and a fifth also located in Ross County, at Hopetown, three miles north of modern Chillicothe.

-In 1758 a settlement was established at this site by Shawnee Indians who had been forced to abandon their village of Lower Shawneetown after it was destroyed by floods in November of that year.
+In 1758 a settlement was established at this site by Shawnee Indians who had abandoned their village of Lower Shawneetown in November of that year.
 A group of Shawnees from Logstown also joined them.

 After the Treaty of Greenville in 1795 forced the Native Americans from most of Ohio, European settlers came to the area.
 Migrants from Virginia and Kentucky moved west along the Ohio River in search of land.
 The community Chillicothe was founded in 1796 by a party led by General Nathaniel Massie on his land grant.
 The town's name comes from the Shawnee Chala·ka·tha (Chillicothe in English), meaning "principal town", because it was the chief settlement of that division (one of five major divisions) of the Shawnee people.